Circuit of the Americas (COTA) Venue Info

 Concerts at the Circuit of the Americas

-If you’re planning on driving, leave time for traffic as 100,000 other people will also being going to track on US Grand Prix race days.
-TicketCity sells parking passes, and it’s about a 15 mile trip east from downtown Austin.
+If you're planning on driving, leave time for traffic as 100,000 other people will also be going to track on US Grand Prix race days.
+TicketCity sells parking passes, and it's about a 15 mile trip east from downtown Austin.
 There are also helicopters that drop patrons right at the track, as well as shuttles.

 What is the best place to sit at the Circuit of the Americas?

-That’s all up to what part of the race you want to see, or what turn you like.
-There are grandstands along many of the turns in addition to main grandstand you’ll see in most photos.
+That's all up to what part of the race you want to see, or what turn you like.
+There are grandstands along many of the turns in addition to the main grandstand you'll see in most photos.
 There are three big screens facing the main grandstand, and there are seven different sections there.
 Trackside seating gets you as close to the action as possible, while balcony seating is a little higher and is the biggest section.
-There are Founders’ Suites and Legacy Suites on the third level with a great view of the track.
+There are Founders' Suites and Legacy Suites on the third level with a great view of the track.